FailAcademy/learning/wdp-vancouver/_lessons/week-04/02-es2015-with-webpack.md

 ## Agenda

 Today we'll briefly discuss developing ES2015 applications using the Webpack build tool.
+We'll begin by examining a simple Webpack setup using `gulp-webpack`, and then we'll remove gulp and use the `webpack-dev-server`.

 ---